SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 After it burned down in the mid-1990s, the owners decided to reopen it under its new name "Harvey's" to honor Milk for everything he did for the neighborhood.

-If you are hungry, you can grab some pub food such as burgers and fries.
-Their all day menu includes Chicken Wings, Turkey Sliders and Garlic Fries.
+You can also grab some pub food such as burgers and fries.
+Their all-day menu includes Chicken Wings, Turkey Sliders and Garlic Fries.

 It's easy to get to the Castro from both Union Square and Fisherman's Wharf.